 253km (157 miles) NW of San José; 35km (22 miles) W of Liberia

-More interesting still, in my opinion, is Playa Ocotal ★, which is a couple of miles to the south.
-This tiny pocket cove features a small salt-and-pepper beach bordered by high bluffs and is quite beautiful.
-When it’s calm, good snorkeling can be had around some rocky islands close to shore.
+Also worth checking out is Playa Ocotal ★, a few miles to the south.
+This tiny pocket cove features a small salt-and-pepper beach bordered by high bluffs, and it's quite beautiful.
+When it’s calm, there's good snorkeling around some rocky islands close to shore.